-The general rule of thumb says that fall is an excellent time to plant new flowers in your garden, but when it comes to the delicate nature of roses, this may not be the when to plant roses.
+The general rule of thumb says that fall is an excellent time to plant new flowers in your garden, but when it comes to the delicate nature of roses, this may not be the ideal time when to plant roses.
 Whether you should be planting rose bushes in the fall depends on several factors.
 Let’s take a look at these factors.

 Bare Root Roses or Container Roses

 The first thing to consider is what kind of packaging your roses are in.
 If your roses come as bare root plants, you should not be planting your rose bushes in the fall.
 Bare root plants take longer to establish themselves and will most likely not survive the winter if planted in the fall.
 Container packaged roses establish themselves much more quickly and can be planted in the fall.

 Winter Temperatures Affect When to Plant Roses

 Another factor in deciding when to plant roses is what your lowest average winter temperature is.
 If the winter temperature in your area drops down to -10 F. (-23 C.) or lower on average, then wait until spring for planting rose bushes.
 The rose plants will not have enough time to establish themselves before the ground freezes.

 Leave Enough Time to Time to First Frost When Planting Roses

 Make sure that there is at least one month before your first frost date if you will be planting rose bushes.
 This will ensure that there is enough time for the roses to establish themselves.
 While it does take longer than a month for a rose bush to become established, the roots of a rose bush will continue to grow after the first frost.

 What you are really looking for at is time to when the ground freezes.
 This normally occurs a few months after your first frost (in areas where the ground freezes).
 The first frost date is just the easiest way to calculate when to plant roses with ground freeze in mind.

 If you have determined that fall is a good time for you to be planting rose bushes, there are a few things you should keep in mind about how to plant roses in the fall.